|National Folklore Archives Initiative|

 4. Individual institutions in the field of folklore studies do not by themselves have the means to build and maintain a national infrastructure to coordinate this work.

-The first stage of the NFAI includes five interrelated activities (all overseen by project directors Steve Green of the Western Folklife Center, Andy Kolovos of the Vermont Folklife Center, and Tim Lloyd of AFS, and carried out by library and archival specialists from around the country):
+The NFAI project includes five interrelated activities (all overseen by project directors Steve Green of the Western Folklife Center, Andy Kolovos of the Vermont Folklife Center, and Tim Lloyd of AFS, and carried out by library and archival specialists from around the country):

-1. Cataloging development: We will design a customizable cataloging template and descriptive structure (with a user handbook), interoperable with existing content standards, to define the core elements needed to implement simplified content guidelines for folklore archival collections.
+1. Cataloging development: We have designed a customizable cataloging template and descriptive structure (with a user handbook), interoperable with existing content standards, to define the core elements needed to implement simplified content guidelines for folklore archival collections.

-2. Database/union catalog development: We will develop an online database that incorporates the cataloging template and descriptive structure just mentioned.
-We will then populate this database with data from the survey and test cataloging activities (#s 3-4) described below.
-Ultimately, we will re-package the database to become the initial version of an open-access, Web-based union catalog of folklore archival repositories and collections across the US.
+2. Database development: We have developed an online database that incorporates the cataloging template and descriptive structure just mentioned.
+We and our archival partners are populating this database with data from the survey and test cataloging activities (#s 3-4) described below.
+Ultimately, we will re-package the database to become the initial version of an open-access, Web-based resource of information about folklore archival repositories and collections across the US.

-4. Test cataloging: We will provide modest financial support to 12 folklore archival repositories across the country (including those at academic institutions, non-profit organizations, and state government agencies) to catalog, at the collection level, a selection of their folklore archival collections, using our database and under our guidance.
+4. Test cataloging: We are providing modest financial support to 25 folklore archival repositories across the country (including those at academic institutions, non-profit organizations, and state government agencies) to catalog, at the collection level, a selection of their folklore archival collections, using our database and under our guidance.

-5. Sustainability planning: We will develop an organizational infrastructure to manage, govern, support, and sustain the NFAI for the long term, as we expand the reach of its union catalog, engage and train more repositories in cataloging, and explore options for new collaborations.
+5. Sustainability planning: We are developing an organizational infrastructure to manage, govern, support, and sustain the NFAI for the long term, as we expand the reach of its database, engage and train more repositories in cataloging, and explore options for new collaborations.

 For more information on the NFAI effort, please contact AFS Executive Director Tim Lloyd.